Boy, 3, dies after falling into restaurant grease trap

 ROCHESTER, N.Y.
 (AP) — A 3-year-old boy has died after falling into an underground grease collection tank behind an upstate New York fast-food restaurant.

-Rochester Police Investigator Frank Camp says the boy fell through a plastic cover into the grease trap behind a Tim Hortons restaurant around 11 a.m.
-Monday.
+Rochester Police Investigator Frank Camp says the boy fell through a plastic cover into the grease trap behind a Tim Hortons restaurant Monday morning.
 Witnesses pulled the unidentified child out and administered CPR.

 Camp says the child was pronounced dead at Strong Memorial Hospital.
 He called the incident an "unspeakable tragedy."